feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 131 response towards the movement, to which none of these scholars have paid particular attention.

-Measuring their political response by their involvement as leading members in or founding fathers of a particular organization, | perceive that the Chinese officers were involved in only two of the main Chinese organizations, the Tiong Hoa Hwee Koan and the Chung Hwa Hui.
+Measuring their political response by their involvement as leading members in or founding fathers of a particular organization, I perceive that the Chinese officers were involved in only two of the main Chinese organizations, the Tiong Hoa Hwee Koan and the Chung Hwa Hui.
 Although the Tiong Hoa Hwee Koan, founded in 1900, was not a political organization, it was the first modern Chinese association attached to the officers from the beginning.
 The peranakan Chinese majority became unhappy with the Tiong Hoa Hwee Koan, in particular because it was heavily dominated by singkeh-totok Chinese.
 This was also felt by the peranakan officers of Batavia.
 Later, they joined the Chung Hwa Hui.

 It is obvious that the Chinese officers were unlikely to join either the Sin Po group or the Partai Tionghoa Indonesia, since both were blatant in their anti-Chinese officer feelings.
 It was from the Chung Hwa Hui that the Chinese officers gained support during the lengthy debates of 1915-1917 over the Dutch government plans to reorganize the officers.

-In this chapter | will devote myself to the Tiong Hoa Hwee Koan, the Chung Hwa Hui, the People's Council, and to the question of the Netherlands subject law and the early anti-Chinese turbulence of 1912-1913.
+In this chapter I will devote myself to the Tiong Hoa Hwee Koan, the Chung Hwa Hui, the People's Council, and to the question of the Netherlands subject law and the early anti-Chinese turbulence of 1912-1913.
 The third part will focus on Chinese participation in the People's Council, and the response of the Chinese political movement to the application of Netherlands subject legislation.
 For the Chinese, the establishment of the People's Council in 1918 was not simply an opportunity to participate in the parliamentary body created by the Dutch but was closely related to Chinese acceptance of the Netherlands-subject issue.
 These two topics touched a very basic point, the status of the Chinese in the Dutch East Indies.

 Two of the Chinese representatives on the People's Council were Batavian officers - major Khouw Kim An (1921-1931) and captain Yo Heng Kam (1927-1942).
 Their seats on the Council reflected their political affiliation,